To learn about Weak Password Test (WPT), read the sections below or watch a brief Weak Password Test (WPT) video.

 - User Account Control (UAC) enabled

 We recommend running this test on a system other than your DC, as the scanning process can temporarily generate significant network traffic and central processing unit (CPU) usage.

 For installation, you will need the following information:

-- Name of your DC
+- The name of your DC.

-- Credentials to connect to your AD
+- The credentials to connect to your AD.

 Installation and Setup